 The safety of treatment program participants is our highest priority.
 The rights of OASAS-certified program participants are protected under New York State Mental Hygiene Law.
 If you feel you've been mistreated, or rights are being infringed on, discuss it with program staff.
 Issues can often be resolved within the program between the parties involved.
 If an issue cannot be resolved, or if you feel you cannot discuss the issue with your counselor, their supervisor, or the program director, you have options.
+For more significant grievances about a program or its staff call the Patient Advocacy hotline or contact the Justice Center.
+No punitive action can be taken against those in treatment for voicing concerns.

 Participants of OASAS-certified programs have a right to: